mido/mido/README.rst

 -------

 Mido is nearly ready for its first official release.
-All of the basic functionality is in place, and the API is unlikely to change from this point.
+All of the basic functionality is in place.
+There will be some tweaking of the API to make it little bit clearer.
 What remains is mostly to polish up the documentation and nitpick the code a bit.

 I am aiming for a release sometime in July 2013.